Hurt in a Fall at Work in Scranton?

 • Pain and suffering (only in personal injury cases)

 Workers’ comp usually covers medical care and a portion of your wages.
-If you file a personal injury claim, you may get additional compensation for emotional stress and long-term limits on your work.
+If you file a personal injury claim, you may get additional compensation for emotional stress and long-term limitations on your work.

 How Is Fault Determined?

 For workers’ comp, you don’t need to prove fault.
-You only need to show the injury happened at work.
+You only need to show that the injury happened at work.
 But if you pursue a third-party lawsuit, your lawyer will gather evidence to prove negligence.
-This may include:
+This may include witness statements, security camera footage, safety reports, and maintenance records.

 Understanding Pennsylvania’s Negligence Rules